ezekeal/kingkiller/tarbean.md

 * An old man with eyes like diamonds and the body of a driftwood scarecrow

 * thin and weathered with thick white hair on his arms, face, and head

 * deep brown tan
 * like Fallows Red
 * blue eyes
+* I only know one story, but often times small pieces seem to be stories themselves
+* claims the Lanre story really happened